IP-CAM/Breadcrumbs-SEO-Opencart-v.3.x/README.md

 ## Features
 1. Adds structured data mark-up to breadcrumbs (Microdata or RDFa)
-2. Removes crumbs for the target pages that lead to themselves.
+2. Removes link for the target pages that lead to themselves.

+## History
+v1.1:
+* Fix: Microdata and RDFa markup improvement

+v1.0:
+* First release

 ## Install
 * To begin, make backup, really!